-For the 24-hour follow-up (Day 2) visit, study assessments and procedures will be assessed as indicated in the Schedule of Assessments:
+For the 24-hour follow-up (Day 2) phone contact:

-- 24 [ $\pm 6$ ] hours post study drug administration (Day 2), obtain vital signs (HR, RR, SpO2, SBP, DBP, MAP, Temp). - Information about any AEs and concomitant medications will be collected and recorded.
+- Subjects will be evaluated by a follow-up telephone call 24 [± 6] hours after study drug administration. - Information about any AEs and concomitant medications will be collected and recorded.

 Day 8 Phone Contact: